-Financial Obligations
+Financial obligations

 All families at Gifft Hill School are required to pay tuition through the TADS Tuition Management portal.
-Families may elect to pay monthly, quarterly, semi-annually, or annually and may do so using either a credit card or automatic deduction from a bank account.
+Families may elect to pay monthly, quarterly, semi-annually, or annually and may do so by either a credit card or an automatic deduction from a bank account.
 Credit card payments will be assessed a processing fee by TADS.
 Instructions for registering with TADS are available in the school office or on the GHS website.
 If you need assistance using TADS, please call 1-800-477-8237 or email support@tads.com.
-A penalty will automatically be assessed for declined credit card charges.
+A late penalty will automatically be assessed to invoices not paid within 30 days.

 Families who are or anticipate having difficulty meeting financial obligations should contact the business office.
-Depending on the details of the situation, the business office may develop an alternative plan for meeting financial obligations.
-Following two written warnings, any student who has a delinquent TADS account may not be allowed to attend school or receive grades until the account is brought current.
+Depending on the details of the situation, the Chief Financial Officer may develop an alternative plan for meeting financial obligations.
+Any student who has a delinquent TADS account may not be allowed to attend school or receive grades until the account is brought current.
 School records, including report cards and transcripts, will not be released to families or institutions making requests for these records for students whose accounts are past due.